cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 NOTE: When a device onboards to MTR, the setting menu is locked by default.

-6. If your device will not be registered to Control Hub, tap **Skip**.
-We recommend registration to Control Hub which enables advanced software management, diagnostics, and analytics capabilities.
-If you are using Control Hub, enter the device activation code created from Control Hub and tap **Continue**.
+6. If you are not registering to Control Hub, tap **Skip**.
+We recommend registration to Control Hub, which enables advanced software management, diagnostics, and analytics capabilities.
+When you are using Control Hub, enter the device activation code created from Control Hub and tap **Continue**.

 <img src="/doc/images/MTR/Onboarding6.png" style="width: 600px" />